 POLICY 32.2.2: All rezoning in these areas must be reviewed as a Planned Development.
 The proposed development must include a design that integrates a mixture of at least two or more varied uses, such as retail, office, residential, or public, as well as integrating the surrounding neighborhoods.
-Residential planned developments are prohibited.
+Standalone residential planned developments are prohibited, residential uses may only be permitted in conjunction with a mixed use planned development.